NasirAwed/IN3240/oblig1/README.md

 ======

 What is the purpose and benefits of reviews?

 The purpose is to find defects and bugs in the program you are developing.
 As the project progresses, so do the price of fixing a defect.
 So, the benefit is clearly saving both time and money.
+It looks at process as well.
+You will also find improvement to.
+Studies have shown that, reviews also increase productivity.

 What are the fundamental steps for executing a formal review, e.g. an inspection?